quantumdot/ThackTech/README.md

 # Introduction
 The `ThackTech` package contains several modules and subpackages for genomic-related analysis.
-A centerpiece of the packages is the `ThackTech.Pipelines` package, which offers portable pipline systems and standardized analysis modules.
+A centerpiece of the packages is the `ThackTech.Pipelines` package, which offers portable pipeline systems and standardized analysis modules.
 By portability, the system attempts to be system agnostic (with the limitation of being mostly linux-bound), but can be run on anything from a laptop, workstation, or even a SLURM-managed cluster.

-Importantly, the pipelines are declerative in nature and decouple data from the logic of execution.
+Importantly, the pipelines are declarative in nature and decouple data from the logic of execution.

 # Install